-All of our Class A common shares offered by this prospectus supplement hereby are being sold by KEP VI (Newco Marine), Ltd. and KIA VIII (Newco Marine), Ltd., both affiliates of Kelso & Company, a U.S. private equity firm (together, "Kelso" or the "selling shareholders").
+All of our Class A common shares offered by this prospectus supplement hereby are being sold by KEP VI (Newco Marine), Ltd. and KIA VIII (Newco Marine), Ltd., both affiliates of Kelso & Company, a U.S. private equity firm (together, "Kelso") and Maas Capital Investments B.V. ("Maas", and together with Kelso, the "selling shareholders").
 For additional information about our selling shareholders, please refer to the section of this prospectus supplement entitled "Selling Shareholders."